Blade (character): Ultimate Marvel

 Nick Fury managed to convince Blade to join a black ops group by promising to deliver to him the recently captured vampire who is responsible for his condition.
 While attempting to intervene on an illegal sale of S.H.I.E.L.D.
 Super-Soldiers, the Avengers were attacked by Tyrone Cash.
 However, Blade was able to hypnotize him before he could cause any real threat.
 Cash revealed that he was working for Carol Danvers.
 During the main battle between the Avengers and the New Ultimates, Blade managed to capture Danvers briefly before he was intercepted by the Black Widow.
 Iron Man intervened to help but Blade was crushed, not realizing that Blade did not have super-human invulnerability.
-After being arrested by the New Ultimates, Blade and the rest of the Avengers take Cash's serum and they gain massive strength and bulk bodies.
-When they confront Gregory Stark, the group is easily overpowered by Stark's nanite-based powers and sends them over the edge of the USS Jimmy Carter.
-They later join the New Ultimates on their mission to South Korea to settle the civil unrest which Stark engineered.
+After being arrested by the New Ultimates, Blade and the rest of the Avengers take Cash's serum and gain superhuman strength.
+When they confront Iron Man's brother Gregory Stark, the group is easily overpowered by Stark's nanite-based powers and sends them over the edge of the USS Jimmy Carter.
+They later join the New Ultimates on their mission to South Korea to settle the civil unrest which Gregory engineered.

-An alternate version of Earth 1610 was introduced as member of the Thor Corps of Earth-61610 in Mrs. Deadpool and the Howling Commandos.